kennylou00/software_project/README.md

 ![alt text](https://user-images.githubusercontent.com/41785232/113278930-191f2580-9315-11eb-867c-a2380e7bf04b.png)

 <p>To avoid the delay of delivery, our team are more seriously to consider that allocate the development time.
 In the process, the most difficult problem mostly centralize on development code and find some bug.
- To overcome the problme, we may need to suspend otther process and we handle it together.
+ To overcome the problem, we may need to suspend otther process and we handle it together.